brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-When the `^` operator is followed by an _id-expression_, the resulting `std::meta::info` reflects the entity named by the expression.
+When the `^` operator is followed by an _id-expression_, the resulting `std::meta::info` represents the entity named by the expression.
 Such reflections are equivalent only if they reflect the same entity.

 ::: std
 ```c++